Activities of the mandate

 The Special Rapporteur is committed to building a strong network of civil society organizations, social movements, community-based actors, academics and others working in the field of racial discrimination.
 In order meaningfully to involve interested stakeholders in the agenda setting of the mandate, the Special Rapporteur plans to host informal consultations with national and local actors across all regions of the world.

-She previously convened such consultations during her trips to Bogota and New York in March 2018.
-The next consultation will take place in Geneva on 3 July 2018.
+She previously convened such consultations during her trips to Bogota, New York and Geneva.
 Information about future consultations will be circulated through the network of the mandate and made available on this website.

 Special procedures mandate holders frequently organise expert seminars or consultations on topics related to their mandate.
 Such consultations may either have been requested by the Human Rights Council, or organised by mandate holders with the support of OHCHR in order to receive information for their studies or thematic reports from a broad range of stakeholders.